The How-To Guide for Cricut Design Space

 Luckily, Cricut makes it really easy – just follow the prompts.

 Cricut has recently updated to allow projects with multiple mats to be created with a standard mat, a card mat or without a mat.
 Here is an example from another project of mine.

 If given this option, select how you will load all of your materials and select continue.

 You will then need to select your material.
 I have mine set for everyday iron-on (heat transfer vinyl).

 Load your mat – push your mat flush with the silver roller bar and press the flashing double arrow.
 This will load your mat.

 Press Go (flashing Cricut ‘C’ on your machine)!!
 Wooo- you did it!!

 When your project has finished cutting, press the unload button (flashing double arrow) to remove your cutting mat.

-Gently remove your product from your cutting mat!
+Gently remove your product from your cutting mat and complete your project!
 Enjoy!

 You’re well on your way to creating your own beautiful crafts with your Cricut machine!